MSc. MBACP (Accred.) Counsellor and Psychotherapist

 Flexible range of meeting times

-As a result of the social distancing restrictions being placed upon us all in these unusual times I am happy to offer therapy via telephone.
+As a result of the social distancing restrictions being placed upon us all in these unusual times I am happy to offer therapy via zoom, whatsapp or telephone.

 I work to the BACP ethical framework which provides a set of values that are an overarching set of beliefs that I as a counsellor hold as special to my professional practice.
 Values are sometimes described as morals or rules by which we conduct our affairs and the BACP’s include respecting human rights and dignity, and ensuring integrity in client relationships – which I fully support.